Steve Kabba

-Sorfitu Tejan "Steve" Kabba (born 7 March 1981) is an English former professional footballer turned football agent.
+Sorfiyu Tejan "Steve" Kabba (born 7 March 1981) is an English former professional footballer turned football agent.
 He played as a forward from 1999 to 2013.

 Kabba began his career with Crystal Palace in 1999 but failed to make an impact at Selhurst Park and following loan spells with Southend United and Luton Town he joined Grimsby Town initially on a one-month loan in August 2002.
 His performances for Grimsby earned him a permanent switch to Sheffield United.
 He went on to earn promotion with United and would feature for the club in the Premier League whilst also being a key part of the Blades squad in several successful campaigns.
 He eventually moved on to Watford before a series of injury woes began to damage his career and after several short loans with Blackpool and Oldham Athletic he moved on to Brentford and Burton Albion before spending his final two seasons with Barnet.
 He announced his retirement at the end of the 2012–13 season at the age of 32.